matteo-marchesin/Lymphoma_subtype_classificator/README.md

 ### live_classificator.py
 The `live_classificator.py` script allows users to **run the trained classifier on sample images**.
 It applies a **winner-take-all** decision strategy to assign each input image to the most likely lymphoma subtype.

-The **main_file** is a jupyter notebook containing the prepocessing steps and CNN definition&training; **live_classificator** is a python file that can be used to run the classificator on sample images using a *winner-take-all* strategy